andreikop/enki/_posts/2014-08-23-Pyqt_mem_mgmt.md

 In a C++ application, when object is deleted, all slots are disconnected automatically.
 But in some cases PyQt and PySide can't disconnect an object.
 I was curious to know what these cases are.
 During my experiments [this test](https://github.com/hlamer/pyqt-memory-mgmt/blob/master/5-disconnect.py) was created.

 I discovered that the result depends on the method's programming language.
-And the behaviour differs for PyQt and Pyside.
+And the behaviour differs for PyQt and PySide.

 | Slot type | PyQt | PySide |
 | --------------------------------------- | ------------------ | ----------------|